lmoncla/teaching-lectures-and-labs/Git-tutorial/README.md

 15. One person should now make a commit, or set of commits.
 Add people, reorder them, whatever you want.
 Push to remote.

 16. Now, say I am also using this file.
 The best practice thing to do is to gather any new commits that others have made before I start my work.
 To do that, I can do `git pull`.
 Everyone should do that now.
-This will pull all of the work that has happened on remote onto your local branch, thus saving you from having to retype it.
+This will pull all of the work that has happened on remote onto your local branch, thus saving you from having to redo it.

+17. Let's say now that you also want to add information into the file.
+We don't always know who else in working on these files, potentially at the same time.
+Things can get messy when people try to merge work onto the main branch on remote at the same time.
+The best practice way to avoid these issues is to create a new branch, add your edits to that branch, push to remote, and then merge via Github on remote as a pull request.
+So, do the following:

+a.
+After pulling, make a new branch with `git checkout -b BranchName`.
+This is a shortcut for making a new branch and switching to it.
+b.
+Add your edits to the file.
+Commit them, and push the branch to remote: `git push origin BranchName`
+c.
+Now, we are going to pick one person to merge into main, and then the next person will do so.
+In some cases, when two people are pushing to the same file and making conflicting edits, you can run into "merge conflicts".
+In these cases, git cannot figure out by itself how to reconcile the changes, so you have to interactively reconcile the changes.
+To do so, create a pull request, fix merge conflicts, and submit the pull request on Github.

+## What if you messed up and forgot to pull and then committed to main??
-17. Let's say though that I forgot to pull and instead started working on the file on my own.
+If you did this and had a significant number of changes, you're going to have to do a rebase, which is sort of confusing.
+Let's say though that I forgot to pull and instead started working on the file on my own.
 Sometimes this happens if you wait awhile to commit, or skip a commit, and someone else works on the project without you.

-In some cases, if the work you are doing on an old file conflicts with the version of the file on remote, you will run into "merge conflicts".
-In these cases, git cannot figure out by itself how to reconcile the changes, so you have to interactively reconcile the changes.
-I will do that now.
+`git pull --rebase`

+fix the merge conflicts.

+`git add`, `git commit -m`, and `git push`.
+Then, exit the rebase with `git rebase --continue`.

 **[additional information on merge conflicts](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/addressing-merge-conflicts/resolving-a-merge-conflict-using-the-command-line)**

+**git log --graph --all**

 ## Additional notes on permissions